mayckonx/basic_dao/README.md

 # basic_dao
 A basic dao built using Hardhat, Typescript and Solidity.

-The project contains 3 smart contracts
+The project contains the following smart contracts

 - Box - the smart contract ruled by the governance
 - TimeLock - the smart contract responsible for executing the proposals/votes